Tim Daly – Superman/Kal-El/Clark Kent, Bizarro

 stories wouldn’t be over before they began.
 Similarly, John Byrne had done such a thing in his

-1986 mini-series The Man of Steel and his subsequent run on Superman volume 2 after
+1986 mini-series The Man of Steel and his subsequent run on volume 2 of the Superman title after the DC Comics event Crisis on Infinite Earths

-rebooted the entire DC universe.
+rebooted the entire DC Universe.
 He could be hurt by large projectiles and

 beings with comparable strength, and had trouble lifting an entire plane.
 However,